 GOLF 8 GTI: first impressions

 OK, so call us impatient, but we had to have the first possible Golf 8 GTI.
-And so we found ourselves on the shores of the beautiful Lake Bodensee on the Swiss-German border to collect our new left-hand drive GTI, arranged by our friends at RacingLine Switzerland, right up against the clock to get the car back to the UK before Germany re-entered lockdown and closed to foreigners.
+And so we found ourselves on the shores of the beautiful Lake Bodensee on the Swiss-German border to collect our new left-hand drive GTI, arranged by our friends at RacingLine Switzerland, right up against the clock to get the car back to the UK before Germany re-entered COVID lockdown and closed the borders once again to foreigners.

 With the long drive back to the UK, and a lot of testing mileage put onto the car since, what are our first thoughts?
 We’ve covered a good couple of thousand miles in the last few days and got to know the car well.
 And overall, it's good news.
 We’re impressed.
 It’s exactly what a new GTI should be.
 A fun, but usable all-rounder.